A DFG is a means-tested grant for disabled people to enable you to make changes to your home to continue living there.

 If you do wish to go ahead with adaptations and you face a shortfall in DFG funding your OT should be able to advise you on other possible avenues of funding or grants available in your locality.
 However, these are unlikely to cover the full amount.

-Disabled children under 18 can get a grant without their parents’ income being taken into account.
+Disabled children under 18 can get a DFG grant without the need for a means test.

 Adaptations in Scotland